 Anyways, you may see the tomb of Sultan Ahmed I and a sundial at the courtyard of the Blue Mosque.
 The famous Great Palace Mosaics Museum, an impressive mosaics museum preserved from the from the Great Palace of Constantinople also situated at the site of the complex.

-The Interior of the Blue Mosque
+Architecture and Design of the Blue Mosque

 You may enter the courtyard of the Blue Mosque from 3 gates.
 The interior of Blue Mosque has a main glorious dome of 43 meters height and of 23,5 meters diameter.
+The walls of the Blue Mosque are decorated with 22,000 pieces of famous Iznik and Kutahya tiles.
+And there are 260 windows.

 Visiting Hours & Admissions